 The open-stack Library and the Archive of the Scuola Normale contain large and valuable collections dedicated to the Greek and Roman world and to its reception.
-The Laboratory of the Sciences of Antiquity, closely connected with the Doctoral Program, welcomes students and makes available to them cultural opportunities, advanced technologies, epigraphic, iconographic, and linguistic data banks, experience in the field, and opportunities for group work.
+The Laboratory of History, Archaeology, Epigraphy and Traditions from Antiquity, closely connected with the Doctoral Program, welcomes students and makes available to them cultural opportunities, advanced technologies, epigraphic, iconographic, and linguistic data banks, experience in the field, and opportunities for group work.

 The teaching staff of the Doctoral Program also consider it important that the students complete their training by studying with outside scholars and teaching centers of a high level of excellence.
 Doctoral students are encourage to spend time abroad – both in shorter trips motivated by the needs of their research project and in longer stays of a didactic nature – and they are supported by the necessary financial resources, facilitated by the contacts of the professors of the Doctoral Program and by specific exchange agreements with the best foreign universities.